ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba as Server to communicate with Client.rst

 server to communicate with client.

-First, we make sure the correct Ameba development board is set in "Tools" -> "Board"
+First, we make sure the correct Ameba development board is set in “Tools” -> “Board”

-Then, open the Simple WiFi Server example in "File" -> "Examples" -> "AmebaWiFi" -> "SimpleServerWiFi"
+Then, open the Simple WiFi Server example in “File” -> “Examples” -> “AmebaWiFi” -> “SimpleServerWiFi”

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Use_Ameba_as_Server_to_communicate_with_Client/image1.png
    :alt: 3-1
-   :width: 6.5in
+   :width: 716
-   :height: 7.38333in
+   :height: 867
+   :scale: 50 %

 In the sample code, modify the highlighted parameters and enter the ssid and password for your WiFi connection.